astrohart/MFR/MFR.GUI.Models.Constants.Factories/README.md

 ##### Summary

-Returns the cached ResourceManager instance used by this class.
+Returns the cached ResourceManager instance used by this class.s